Hack4Impact-BU/h4ievaluation-template/client/README.md

 ## Available Scripts

+If you haven't had yarn installed, run:
+### `brew install yarn`

+To test that Yarn is installed, run:
+### `yarn --version`

-In the project directory, you can run:
+In the project directory, you can run to run the code:

 ### `yarn start`